ItsWidee/itswidee/README.md

 I'm ItsWidee !
 A young developer from France !
 My biggest project, and perhaps my only one in developement, is the [StoryShare](https://storyshare.fr) website !

+*P.S : I bad at front-end, but I like back-end !*